 The Influence of Willard, Ben, Micky, Minnie, and Mighty Mouse…

 Anthropomorphic portrayals of animals with human feelings, goals, and other attributes first emerged in the 19th century, beginning with Lewis Carroll’s Alice in Wonderland and Rudyard Kipling’s The Jungle Book.
 In both of these cases the animal characters portrayed appealed to the deepest senses of the human spirit.
 Carroll actually sought to explain complex mathematical and metaphysical concepts through the antics and discourses attributed, for example, to a rabbit.
-Although Carroll’s and Kiplings’ works continue to enjoy a wide readership, neither holds a candle to the popularity of the human-like portrayals of mice that took place in the first half of the century that followed.
+Carroll’s and Kiplings’ works continue to enjoy a wide readership, but neither holds a candle to the popularity of the human-like portrayals of mice that took place in the first half of the century that followed.

 The Mickey Mouse Club, a popular American variety show, aired under various names on television from 1955 to 1996.
 It featured mostly teenaged stars and its targeted audience ranged from the very young to the very old.
 Viewers were invited to join the club and become actively involved in it.
 Many did, and — for a significant fraction of those — the experience changed their lives in ways reminiscent of a religious awakening.

-Much of the author’s formative years were spent in the 1950’s, the heyday of the Mickey Mouse Club.
+Much of one of the author’s formative years were spent in the 1950’s, the heyday of the Mickey Mouse Club.
 In fact, Annette Funicello, who in his humble opinion was definitely the prettiest of the mousketeers, was one of his earliest heart-throbs.
 Thus he finds it easy to sympathize with the deep feelings of affection many have for those well-known but fictional Disney characters from the rodent family.
 At the same time, though, it is generally best for fiction to be recognized as such.
 Sadly, those who cannot differentiate between fantasy and truth may pay a heavy price in the bargain.

 Though no serious epidemiologist would agree with that assessment, we all have our passions, and some are harmless while others are so ingrained as to appear to be practically impervious to logic, even when carried to an extreme that can only be termed pathological.
 For those who prefer to ignore reality to their hurt, rodentiaphilia — when applied to the point that wild rats and mice are permitted to live in close proximity to humans — can be a recipe for disaster.

-This short discussion emanates from the author’s fervent belief that even pathological rodentiaphilia is curable.
+This short discussion emanates from the authors’ fervent belief that even pathological rodentiaphilia is curable.
 The cure, though, must begin with an honest assessment of the risks that such a mindset engender.

 The Truth about Wild Rodents and Human Health…